unrealwork/atsd-use-cases/BaltimorePolice/README.md

 ```$xslt
 SELECT datetime, count(*)
-  FROM "row_number.33zm-qy8h"
+  FROM 'row_number.33zm-qy8h'
   GROUP BY period (1 year)
-  order by datetime
+  ORDER BY datetime
 ```

 The results of this query are displayed as follows: